tojozefi/azurebatch/datasharding/README.md

 ```bash
 $ ./create_accounts.sh -n 10 -g datasharding --saprefix datasharding --saskeyfile saskeys.txt --container input
 ```
  The command will create 10 storage accounts [datasharding0-9] with container [input] in resource group [datasharding] and generate SAS key file [saskeys.txt].
-Hint:
+*Hints:*
 Use [generate_saskeys.sh](generate_saskeys.sh) script whenever you need to regenerate the SAS key file for the storage accounts.
 Use [delete_accounts.sh](delete_accounts.sh) script to delete the storage accounts.